-- According to the Federal Trade Commission ("FTC"), the need for data 72. security should be factored into all business decision-making.
-Thus, the FTC issued numerous guidelines identifying best data security practices that businesses-like Defendant-should use to protect against unlawful data exposure. - 73.
+- 69. According to the Federal Trade Commission ("FTC"), the need for data security should be factored into all business decision-making.
+Thus, the FTC issued numerous guidelines identifying best data security practices that businesses-like Defendant-should use to protect against unlawful data exposure. - 70.
 In 2016, the FTC updated its publication, Protecting Personal Information: A Guide for Business.
 There, the FTC set guidelines for what data security principles and practices businesses must use.
-16 The FTC declared that, inter alia, businesses must: - protect the personal customer information that they keep; a. - properly dispose of personal information that is no longer b. needed; - c. encrypt information stored on computer networks; - understand their network's vulnerabilities; and d. - implement policies to correct security problems. e. - 74.
-The guidelines also recommend that businesses watch for the transmission of large amounts of data out of the system-and then have a response plan ready for such a breach.
+16 The FTC declared that, inter alia, businesses must: - protect the personal customer information that they keep; a. - properly dispose of personal information that is no longer b. needed; - c. encrypt information stored on computer networks; - understand their network's vulnerabilities; and d. - e. implement policies to correct security problems.